-State family court is where claims for divorce, child custody, child support, adoption, and other such matters are heard.
-If you need to file such a claim or have been served papers for a family law-related matter, you'll want to understand the rules and procedures involved.
+Family court is where claims for divorce, child custody, and child support are heard.
+They also hear cases of adoption and domestic violence.
+If you need to file a claim—or you have been served with custody, visitation, or support papers—you'll want to understand the rules and procedures involved.

 State Family Court Information

 Circuit courts have jurisdiction over domestic relations cases.
-There are 40 courts with 131 judges in the state.
+There are 41 courts with 146 judges in the state.

-The Arizona Superior Court, the state's general jurisdiction court, has jurisdiction over dissolution or annulment of marriages.
+The Arizona Superior Court, the state's general jurisdiction court, has jurisdiction over the dissolution or annulment of marriages.
 It has locations in each county with at least one superior court judge.

 Arkansas circuit courts are general jurisdiction trial courts that consist of five subject matter divisions: criminal, civil, probate, domestic relations, and juvenile.